g-ch/simple_zed2_wrapper/README.md

 - Tested environment.
 Ubuntu 20.04 + ROS Noetic.

+## TODO
+Write a node that transform everything to the global coordinate system in the Vicon field.

 ## Installation
 ### Install ZED SDK
 Follow the instructions in [https://www.stereolabs.com/docs/get-started-with-zed](https://www.stereolabs.com/docs/get-started-with-zed) to install the SDK.
 Select the right system, e.g., Linux, Jetson.
 You can try to compile and run one of the examples to verify the installation.